A gallbladder infection, also known as cholecystitis, is inflammation of the gallbladder.

 Otherwise, the images will reveal abnormalities in your bile or pancreatic systems.
 If a blockage has been detected, an endoscopic retrograde cholangiopancreatography (ERCP) will be carried out.

-During this procedure, your doctor removes the blockage using an endoscope.
-An MRI scan is carried out to check for gall stones in the bile ducts.
+During this procedure, our doctor removes the blockage using an endoscope.
+An MRI scan is carried out to check for gallstones in the bile ducts.
 This scan uses strong magnetic fields and radio waves to produce detailed images of the organs in the body.

 Dr Ganesh says, “The risk of an individual developing gallstones which leads to cholecystitis are mainly related to their diet and lifestyle.
 For many, they tend to lean towards a high fat and high cholesterol diet, which may lead to other gallbladder diseases.”